xiaogangLi/tensorflow-C3D/README.md

 Open the URL in browser to visualize model.

 ## Note
 When training on my dataset, the loss values are very very big(e.g, 2.5e+19), which lead to a failure for training.
 I found the value Z (Z=WX+b) is gradually increasing，when adding 3D convolution layers.
 I have tried using some tricks to deal with this but they didn't work.
-If you have other advice,please tell me.
+If you have other advice, please tell me.
 Thank you!

 ## 使用方法